EOSIO/eos/README.md

 1587000ms thread-0   chain_controller.cpp:235      _push_block          ] initf #5 @2017-09-04T04:26:27  | 0 trx, 0 pending, exectime_ms=0
 ```

-## Accounts and smart contracts
+## Accounts and smart contracts <a href="accountssmartcontracts"></a>

 EOS comes with example contracts that can be uploaded and run for testing purposes.
-To upload and test them, please follow the steps below.
+To upload and test them, follow the steps below.

-### Example smart contracts
+### Example smart contracts <a href="smartcontractexample"></a>

 To publish sample smart contracts you need to create accounts for them.